Home

 The forward end of the deck is laid on the PT-109.
 Now it's time to work towards the back.

 I start the deck laying by cutting a few pieces to length.
-I don't measure, just eyeball - just make sure I err on the long side.
+I don't really measure, just laying the long sheet in place and holding it with my thumb where I need to cut.
+I then cut it a tad bit longer.

 Next I always dry fit.
 Since there isn't much of a second chance with CA glue, I try my best to get it right the first time.

 Up until now it's been fairly easy to "tack" pieces together and flood with CA glue after the fact.
 That's about to end.
-The front end of the PT boat is especially difficult to get into after the fact to add more glue.
+The front end of the PT boat is especially difficult to get into after it's sealed up.

 After I'm confident all is well, I spread glue on the bulkheads and stringers.
 I try and work as fast as I can since the CA glue wicks into the balsa fairly rapidly.